“What if I fall? Oh but my darling, what if you fly?”

 My mission: to empower armies of modern sellers to sell the way they buy by harnessing the power of science and empathy.
 The side-benefit; stamping out crappy, old-school tactics that cast a shadow on the profession I’ve fallen in love with!

-It’s been the best year of my career.
+It was the best decision of my career.

 Having started out as a research scientist, I’ve always been very curious and a bit of a learning junkie.
-And on the learning front, this past year did not disappoint.
-Some lessons were focused on the mechanics of building a solo venture (a new experience for me).
+And on the learning front, this journey has not disappointed.
+Some lessons learned were focused on the mechanics of building a solo venture (a new experience for me).
 Others underscored the importance of the fundamental sales lessons learned over the years.

-Since over the past year I’ve connected with many aspiring solo artists looking to do the same, today I wanted to share part one of those key lessons on building a solo venture (part two on sales lessons to come!):
+Since starting my business I’ve connected with many aspiring solo artists looking to do the same, so I decided to share part one of those key lessons on building a solo venture:

 1. Your network is your net worth

 Just because you decide to go out on your own doesn’t mean you have to do it alone.
-Over the past year, the strategic and tactical support from the community of friends and professionals around me has been tremendous.
+In the early days, the strategic and tactical support from the community of friends and professionals around me has been tremendous.
 From hosting me on their podcasts to proofreading my articles and sharing advice and lessons learned from building their own ventures, I’m truly grateful for this amazing community.
 My advice to those starting out (or thinking of it); a vibrant, healthy network can be a huge force-multiplier for your business.
-Proof: over the past year, 60% of my revenue came from my existing network.
+Proof: in the first year of business, 60% of my revenue came from my existing network.

 2. Your content should help you scale

 I’ve been writing and creating content for years as a side-passion during my previous sales leadership roles.
 It was never a money-making proposition.
 I did it to share and help.
 When I started my business, I doubled down on that content strategy by writing new articles that supported my training and speaking activities.
-I also launched a YouTube Channel and created 43 videos (year-to-date) to provide a complementary outlet of easily consumable and shareable content.
+I also launched a YouTube Channel and created 50+ videos (so far) to provide a complementary outlet of easily consumable and shareable content.

 3. Growth is about maximizing the RIGHT revenue